-The love of Montgomery's life was a man called Herman Reard whom she met in 1897 when she was 23 years old and Herman was 27 years old (CBC, 1992).
+The love of Montgomery's life and Anne's great love were different.
+Montgomery loved a man called Herman Reard whom she met in 1897 when she was 23 years old and Herman was 27 years old (CBC, 1992).
 Montgomery stayed with his family during her teaching years in Lower Bedeque.
-She fell in love with Herman though she knew that Herman was not right for her because he was not well-educated (Bruce, 1996, 29).
+She fell in love with Herman though she knew that Herman was not right for her because he was not well-educated (Bruce, 1996, p.29).
 Still Montgomery was very attracted to Herman and he was also attracted to her, too.
-The day came when she had to go back to Cavendish because of her grandfather's death and she left Herman, (Andronik 1994, 101).
-She helped her grandmother with the post office and the bad news came that Herman had died of influenza and then more bad news came that her beloved father had died (105).
+The day came when she had to go back to Cavendish because of her grandfather's death and she left Herman, (Andronik 1994, p.101).

+She helped her grandmother with the post office and the bad news came that Herman had died of influenza and then more bad news came that her beloved father had died (p.105).
 Things worked out very differently for Montgomery's heroine, Anne, whose great love was Gilbert Blyth, a boy whom she hated because he called her "carrots" on her first day of school, although Gilbert actually had liked Anne from the first time he saw her.
-He had always wanted to make up with her as seen later:
+He tried to make up with her later:

 "Anne,' he said hurriedly, 'look here.
 Can we be good friends?
 I'm awfully sorry I made fun of your hair that time.
 I didn't mean to vex you and I only meant it for a joke.
 Besides, it was so long ago.
 I think your hair is awfully pretty now -- honest I do.
-Let's be friends" (234).
+Let's be friends" (p.234).